MatiasFazzito/SQL/README.md

 - 🏟️ Stadium event logistics
 - 🧑‍⚕️ Automated staff assignment based on crowd size
 - 📊 Simulation and testing for different event types

 ---

+## 📄 Safety Compliance Report for Concert Events

+### 🎯 Report Objective

+The purpose of this report is to evaluate **compliance with minimum safety standards** required for large-scale events, specifically musical concerts, based on the number of tickets sold and the staff assigned to each event by specialty.

+---

+### 🧾 Description of the Data Analyzed

+This analysis was conducted using real data from the **ConcertIO** system, including:

+- Detailed information on concerts (band, stadium, tickets sold).
+- Staff assigned to each concert, categorized by specialty:
+  - Paramedics
+  - Firefighters
+  - Rescuers
+  - Security personnel
+- Applied safety regulations:
+  - 1 paramedic and 1 firefighter per 200 attendees
+  - 3 rescuers and 3 security officers per 200 attendees

+For each concert, the minimum required staff per specialty was calculated and compared to the actual staff assigned.

+---

+### 📊 Dashboard Content

+The visual dashboard includes:

+- **Key Performance Indicators (KPIs):**
+  - Total number of concerts recorded
+  - Percentage of events that meet safety standards
+  - Total staff assigned per specialty

+- **Detailed tables by concert:**
+  - Comparison between required and assigned staff
+  - Occupancy rate for each stadium
+  - Visual compliance indicators (✅ / ❌)

+---

+### ✅ Conclusions

+The [report](https://github.com/MatiasFazzito/SQL/tree/main/Audit) makes it easy to identify which concerts meet the minimum safety requirements and which require additional staffing.
+This evaluation supports better **operational planning** and helps ensure safe conditions for large-scale events.

+Additionally, by integrating **stadium capacity** and **tickets sold**, the analysis enables tracking of the **actual occupancy rate** for each event, which is useful for logistics and for detecting potential **overselling of tickets**, a situation that could compromise both safety and audience experience.

+---